Triad (organized crime): Criminal activities

-Triads engage in a variety of crimes, from fraud, extortion, and money laundering to trafficking and prostitution, and are involved in smuggling and counterfeiting goods such as music, video, software, clothes, watches, and money.
+Triads engage in a variety of crimes such as fraud, extortion, and money laundering, drug trafficking and prostitution, illegal gambling, smuggling, and counterfeit consumer goods such as music, video, software, clothes, watches, and money.

 Drug trafficking

 Since the first opium bans during the 19th century, Chinese criminal gangs have been involved in worldwide illegal drug trade.
 Many triads switched from opium to heroin, produced from opium plants in the Golden Triangle, refined into heroin in China, and trafficked to North America and Europe, in the 1960s and 1970s.
-The most important triads active in the international heroin trade are the 14K and the Tai Huen Chai.
-Triads have begun smuggling chemicals from Chinese factories to North America (for the production of methamphetamine), and to Europe for the production of MDMA.
+The most important triads active in the international heroin trade are the 14K and the Big Circle Gang.
+Triads smuggle chemicals from Chinese factories to North America (for the production of fentanyl and methamphetamine), and to Europe for the production of MDMA.
+They are increasingly involved in unlicensed cannabis cultivation in the US.
 Triads in the United States also traffic large quantities of ketamine.
+Triad figures are also responsible for large-scale drug trafficking into Australia.